lancachenet/monolithic/README.md

 The documentation for the LanCache.net project can be found on [our website](http://www.lancache.net)

-The specific documentation for this lancache-dns container is [here](http://www.lancache.net/docs/containers/monolithic/)
+The specific documentation for this monolithic container is [here](http://lancache.net/docs/containers/monolithic/)

 If you have any problems after reading the documentation please see [the support page](http://lancache.net/support/) before opening a new issue on github.